 - Updated POD Titles in the online internal book listings.
 Print on Demand titles are books that are not popular enough to issue an entire reprinting.
 However, if someone wants to buy this title, then they can order a copy and one will be printed and shipped to them.

 - Looked over a manuscript that had come back from the design department.
 They do the “layout” of the book, and then an editor will be doing copyediting (those last little bits).
 So I needed to sit with both side by side and make sure that all the changes noted by the editor had been made by the designer.

 - Read a book sent by Scholastic Inc. in the USA.
 They were inquiring if RHCB wanted to buy the UK Publishing rights.
 I read the book, wrote a blurb about the plot, story, and my general opinions/likes/dislikes.

 The church in Ealing.

-- Attended an Editorial Meeting which updated about new titles, reversions, and any current/ongoing business.
+- Attended an Editorial Meeting which updated everyone on new titles, reversions, and any current/ongoing business.

 Town Hall in Ealing

 The walk to RH in Ealing (looking back).

 - Added Gender fields to RHCB Titles on the online (internal) book listings